BELIEF in Dependence: Leveraging Atomic Linearity in Data Bits for Rethinking Generalized Linear Models: Nonparametric Modeling Through Data Bits

 We would like to remark that binary variables are often coded as $0/1$ in traditional GLM settings.
 Here, we adopt the Rademacher $-1/1$ for mathematical convenience.
 With this arithmetically symmetric coding, multiplication of two binary variables corresponds to a group operation on the set of binary variables and their interactions, which we relate to statistical modeling properties.
 Moreover, this coding does not sacrifice any generality in the breadth of binary models that may be represented.
 For general statistical interpretations, the choice of coding will be content dependent; see \cite{cox1972analysis} and \cite{mccullagh2000invariance}.

-Aside from its theoretical value as a tool for model comparison, BELIEF suggests a modeling strategy in its own right.
+Aside from its theoretical value as a tool for model comparison, BELIEF suggests a unified modeling strategy in its own right.
 Since the conditional expectation of a binary outcome determines its distribution, BELIEF enjoys many theoretically optimal properties by directly estimating this crucial quantity with least squares.
 It also avoids an inherent defect with GLM, which leads to non-identifiability of $\bbeta$ when the prediction problem is the easiest, that is, when there is a prefect predictor \citep{albert1984existence}, as studied in Section~\ref{subsec: separation}.
 However, there is no free lunch.
 BELIEF, as a modeling strategy, suffers significantly more from the curse of dimensionality compared to GLM, because the BELIEF model parameters grow exponentially in the number of predictors.
 This is especially the case for using binary expansions to approximate continuous predictors as in Lemma~\ref{lem: binary:approx}.
-Nevertheless, the BELIEF framework is valuable in understanding such trade-offs themselves.
+Nevertheless, the dimensionality of the BELIEF framework faithfully reflects the inherent challenges of distribution-free modeling for arbitrary relationships---where the complexity of the problem naturally grows exponentially.
+Despite these difficulties, BELIEF remains valuable as a general approach for understanding the optimal trade-offs among key factors such as sample size, number of predictors, strength of relationships, and relationship complexity.
 In Section \ref{subsec: scalability}, we propose techniques to facilitate greater practical applicability.
-In the supplementary materials, we provide an impossibility result articulating the trade-off between dimensionality and sensitivity to interaction.
+In the supplementary materials \citep{beliefsupp}, we provide an impossibility result articulating the trade-off between dimensionality and sensitivity to interaction.
 We will study these topics more intensively in future work.